 The remaining 7 ones cannot be shared equally among the 15 friends.

-Students can then conclude that each friend will receive 43 balloons (4 tens and 3 ones) and that 7 balloons will remain (652 ÷ 15 = 43, with 7 left unshared).
+Students can then conclude that each friend will receive 43 balloons (4 tens and 3 ones) and that 7 balloons are left over and will not be shared (652 ÷ 15 = 43 R7).

 This modelling allows students to visualize sharing and build a conceptual understanding of division.
-Teachers can help students make connections between sharing the base ten material and the steps in the standard division algorithm.
+Teachers can help students make connections between sharing using the base ten blocks and the steps in the standard division algorithm.

 The hundreds cannot be divided equally into 15 groups.